rbind/robjhyndman.com/content/seminars/2007-10-25-graduation-address.markdown

 Mr Chancellor, Madam Deputy Vice-Chancellor, colleagues, guests, and especially graduates.

 I would like to congratulate all of you who are graduating tonight.

-It is a great achievement to have completed a university degree, andyoushould all feel very, very proud of your accomplishment.
+It is a great achievement to have completed a university degree, and you should all feel very, very proud of your accomplishment.
 This is one of the six great milestones in your life: the others being birth, death, marriage, parenthood and the day you finally pay off your HECS debt.

 For the families and friends of graduates, it is also a time to celebrate and bask in some reflected glory.
 You have nurtured, encouraged and supported these graduands to get to this point, and you have every right to feel very proud today, too.
 Every one of you has had to make some sacrifices in order to be here tonight.
 As Martin Luther King Jr said